 You’re Not a Patient Person and Just Want to Watch the Best of the Best

 There’s also doing it chronologically, but only watching the absolutely essential episodes.
 This is also a good way to introduce yourself to the shows without necessarily committing to the whole kit and kaboodle.
-Star Trek all told is more than 30 seasons of various shows, so that’s a lot to get into.
+Star Trek is more than 30 seasons of various shows, so that’s a lot to get into.
 Chances are that if you see the best few episodes (and a couple of movies!) of every show and still don’t really “get” it, it simply isn’t for you.
 Here are a few recommendations from each of the first three series to get you to start with just the cream of the crop.